aaryan-dharmadhikari/Year-3-Term-2-Imperial-Notes/Computer Vision/Image Filtering II.md

-## How to describe filtering mathematically?
+## How to Describe Filtering Mathematically?
 - Signal processing
 - Filtering as convolution